 - Attract and nurture new investigators in the field of alcohol research

-- Provide a wide range of stimulating training opportunities in alcohol-based biomedical research
+- Provide a wide range of stimulating training and career development opportunities for new and established alcohol and HIV/AIDS researchers

 - Serve as a local and national resource for scientific dissemination on the impact of alcohol use disorders on HIV disease